If you would like to receive monthly email reminders of our teen events, please email Jane Gov: email@example.com

 **Stay tuned to your emails.
 These are updated monthly.**

 Mon.
-July 3rd, 6-7pm @ Central.
-YA Book Club: read Pasadena by Sherri Smith before attending the book club, and be prepared to discuss the book.
-(3 hours awarded if you read the book and participate in the discussion) In Teen Central office.
+Dec 4th, 6-7pm @ Central.
+YA Book Club: read Strange the Dreamer by Laini Taylor before attending the book club, and be prepared to discuss the book.
+(3 hours awarded if you read the book and participate in the discussion) In Teen Central meeting room.

 Fri.
-July 14th, 2:30-4pm @ Central.
+Dec 8th, 2:30-4pm @ Central.
 Book Sale: set up.
 In Friends book shop.
 If they do not need help this day, we’ll assign another project.
+In Coffee Patio.
+Check in with Friends of the Library volunteers.

 Sat.
-July 15th, 11am-12:30 @ Central.
+Dec 9th, 11am-12:30 @ Central.
 Book Sale: clean up.
 In Friends book shop.
 If they do not need help this day, we’ll assign another project.
+In Coffee Patio.
+Check in with Friends of the Library volunteers.

 Thu.
-July 27th, 6-7:30pm @ Central.
+Dec 28th, 6-7:30pm @ Central.
 Teen Writers: Join us for an informal session where you can meet with other teens, do a few writing exercises, talk about writing, bounce ideas, and share your work.
-Stories and poems produced during these sessions will also be considered for our Teen Zine.
-In Teen Central.
+In Teen Central meeting room.

 The Teen Zine is a bi-annual publication that features writing, photos, book lists, and articles by or about teens at the library.
 Pick up a copy at the library or view it online.
 See if you or someone you know is featured!